mvcisback/LogicalLens/README.md

   alt="gmm" width=500px>
 </figure>

-We can recover a specification by seeing the range of parameters this group takes.
+To extract a specification for the learned cluster, one can use the technique described in (Vazquez-Chanlatte et al, CAV 2017).
+We begin by seeing the range of parameters the slow downs take.

 ```python
 slow_downs = ..  # data identified as slow downs